 Having the best coffee maker means little if you don’t stay current with upkeep.
 Always clean your appliance after every brew cycle, even if it’s just a simple wipe-down.
 If you’re genuinely against using a commercial cleaning product, this article is for you.

 The brewing process can stain even the most resistant stainless steel coffee pot.
 Hot water isn’t enough to wash away what’s left behind, and having a clean coffee maker requires effort.
-Luckily, the products you’ll use are all a common household cleaner you may already have.
+Luckily, the products you’ll use are all common household cleaners you may already have.
+While making sure your machine stays clean can help it run smoothly, sometimes it can develop problems.
+For example, what do you do when your espresso machine pump is not working?
+Thankfully we have an article to help with that.

 You’ll also want to pair your baking soda with a common household acid, like lemon juice or apple cider vinegar.
 Creating a vinegar solution will keep things far cleaner.